auditoryx/X-Open-Netowrk/docs/executive-overview.md

 ## 🎯 Mission Statement

-**AuditoryX Open Network** is revolutionizing the creator economy by providing a comprehensive platform that connects audio creators, engineers, and music professionals for seamless collaboration, booking management, and revenue sharing.
-We solve critical pain points in creator discovery, project coordination, and payment processing that plague the fragmented audio production industry.
+**AuditoryX Open Network** is revolutionizing the creator economy by providing a comprehensive platform that connects music creators, engineers, and music professionals for seamless collaboration, booking management, and revenue sharing.
+We solve critical pain points in creator discovery, project coordination, and payment processing that plague the fragmented music production industry.

 ## 🎪 Market Position & Competitive Analysis